At this moment the ice rink Haarlem is closed for the summer season. The new skating seasons starts 1 October 2022.

 - Friday 18.00 – 18.35 – Resurfacing the ice – 18.40 – 19.15 (both max.
 90 skaters)

 To train in these top speed skating hours (regularly, occasionally or a single time), please send an email to firstname.lastname@example.org or call Rob Kleefman, director + 31 (0)23 525 4000.

-Top speed skating – taking part in speedskating race (on Saturday- or Sunday evening)
+Top speed skating – taking part in a speedskating race (on Saturday- or Sunday evening)

 Shorttrack speed skating

 Interested in shorttrack skating?
 Shorttrack Haarlem organizes training/lessons on Thursdays (18.15-19.15 h) and Sundays (20.00-21.30 h).
 Anyone can join these sessions.
 If you would like to try shorttrack skating or take part in a couple of sessions, you are more than welcome.
 The fee for a session/lesson (including shorttrack skates, helmet and admission) is € 12,50.
 The sessions are suitable for anyone, though it is advisable that you can cross over (‘stepping over’) a little in the bends.
 If you want to take part in a training session or try shorttrack (all ages), please send an email to: firstname.lastname@example.org or call Nadia Pampiglione (06 5598 7276).

 Love figure skating?
 At the Haarlem Ice Rink you can join the Kunstschaats Vereniging Haarlem: www.ksvhaarlem.nl/

 Bandy is hockey on ice (not ice hockey) played according to the much stricter rules of field hockey.
 It is an inspiring and dynamic sport.
 If you love (field)hockey you will probably like bandy.
 Want to try it?
 Please contact: www.bandyhaarlem.nl